Keerthi1823/Keerthi-site/README.md

 #Keerthi  Portfolio Site

-This is website to showcase my projects ant technologies I know.
+This is website to showcase my projects and technologies I know.